SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-478-0-microservice-manifest-advanced-validation.md

 ticket: MTM-59087
 version: 10.20.478.0
 ---
 Making {{< product-c8y-iot >}} more secure we have added a check on upload to ensure misroservice settings do not contain any line feed characters such as HttpGet, exec, and TCPSocket of type Probe, aligned with items in the Kubernetes PodSpec.
-For more information please visit [documentation](/)